-- adults with non-infectious uveitis with inflammation affecting the back of the eye - children with chronic non-infectious uveitis from 2 years of age with inflammation affecting the front of the eye
+Humira is used to treat children with chronic non-infectious uveitis from 2 years of age with inflammation affecting the front of the eye.

 This inflammation may lead to a decrease of vision and/or the presence of floaters in the eye (black dots or wispy lines that move across the field of vision).
 Humira works by reducing this inflammation.